Deadline: March 31, 2020

 Under supervision of a Fire Department Officer, performs fire suppression, rescue, and property conservation activities.
 Performs as first responder to provide basic life support and emergency care to sudden illness or accident victims.
 Participates in or conducts fire prevention activities including inspection and code enforcement, and public education.
 Participates in drills and other department training activities.
 This is specialized worked performed in accordance with National and Salt Lake City Fire Department performance and training standards.
 All persons hired in this position are required to achieve journey-level certification by completing a Utah State Department of Labor recognized and approved apprenticeship program.

-Applicants must be 18 years of age and eligible to work in the US on or before the written exam (April 28, 2018).
-Applicants must be a high school graduate or possess a GED or equivalent on or before June 30, 2018.
-In addition, applicants must possess a valid Driver License by the time of employment
+Applicants must be 18 years of age and eligible to work in the US on or before the written exam (April 18, 2020).
+Applicants must be a high school graduate or possess a GED or equivalent on or before June 30, 2020.
+In addition, applicants must possess a valid Driver License by the time of employment.

 To apply for this position, interested candidates must complete an online application at www.slcgov.com/jobs prior to the application deadline.

-If a candidate does not have computer access, he/she may go to SLC Human Resources located in the City and County Building at 451 South State Street, Suite 115, Salt Lake City, for assistance.
+If a candidate does not have computer access, he/she may go to SLC Human Resources located on the 5th Floor of Plaza 349, 349 South 200 East, Salt Lake City, for assistance.

 The Fire Department proposes a written exam and an oral board assessment as the selection devices to create an Eligibility Register.
 In addition, candidates will participate in a pass/fail physical ability test (CPAT) before hire.